torrvision/focal_calibration/README.md

 # Focal Calibration

-This repository contains the code for [*Calibrating Deep Neural Networks using Focal Loss*](https://arxiv.org/abs/2002.09437), which has been accepted for publication in NeurIPS 2020.
+This repository contains the code for [*Calibrating Deep Neural Networks using Focal Loss*](https://arxiv.org/abs/2002.09437), which has been accepted in NeurIPS 2020.

 If the code or the paper has been useful in your research, please add a citation to our work: